 Men are the only ones who want sex

-This is a very damaging and pervasive stereotype that keeps women and men from feeling comfortable with their sex lives and sexual performance.
-According to a study from 2016, men underestimate their wives desire to have sex, with 71 percent of the women reporting they’d like to have more sex than what they’re currently having.
+According to a survey from 2016, men underestimate their wives desire to have sex, with 71 percent of the women reporting they’d like to have more sex than what they’re currently having.